WHERE TO STAY IN CROATIA – BEST AREAS AND HOTELS FOR ALL BUDGETS

-I stayed at Apartments Aria – I love to cook my own food and had my dog with me, and I needed free parking and so it was great for me (plus super clean and a nice but basic little apartment).
+I stayed at Apartments Aria – I love to cook my own food and had my dog with me, and I needed free parking, so it was great for me (plus super clean and a nice but basic little apartment).

-It was a bit too far from the main tourist attractions (about 14-minutes) but other than this, this was a good place.
+It was a bit too far from the main tourist attractions (about 14-minutes), but this was a good place other than this.

-Also, prices for food and parking (speaking of, it is up to 240€ for 24 hours of parking if you choose the most convenient parking spot in the city center) are high.
-But while Dubrovnik is very touristy, I still loved it and I think it is a must to visit.
+Also, food and parking prices (speaking of, it is up to 240€ for 24 hours of parking if you choose the most convenient parking spot in the city center) are high.
+But while Dubrovnik is very touristy, I still loved it, and I think it must visit.